sunsetoversunset/frontend-app/public/storiesassets/stories/README.md

 * [<alt text>](<src>)
 ````

+e.g.:

 ````
 <!-- -->
 * ![8101 Sunset Boulevard.
 1966](https://media.getty.edu/iiif/image/5deb7e9f-cc95-4cbd-9e94-29d154d01da2/full/,400/0/default.jpg "8101 Sunset Boulevard.
 From left: 1966, 1985, 2007")
 * ![8101 Sunset Boulevard.
 1985](https://media.getty.edu/iiif/image/57797332-eb53-4483-b31c-95ec1f47ced3/full/,400/0/default.jpg)
 * ![8101 Sunset Boulevard.
 2007](https://media.getty.edu/iiif/image/9c0f8a45-41ba-4832-b9a0-e1e79bca457c/full/,400/0/default.jpg)
 ````

+**Note: don't use parentheses (or brackets) in the caption.
+The close parenthesis closes the source.**

 This also will work with single images if you want those to take up the full width of the window--just a list with one image.

 The title can itself be markdown and include links, *but those links have to use an alternate syntax for links called reference syntax*.
 (The reason is the closing parenthesis closes the whole src.)